The Travellers (Maltese band): Notable collaborations

 The Travellers have collaborated with Maltese band Red Electric in the creation of a series of concerts where members of the two bands perform as a single large band.
 During these concerts the setlists include songs from the discographies of both bands.
 Concerts were performed in 2019 and 2022.
 In 2019, the concert was called "1".
 In 2022, it was called "ONE" and part of the proceeds from this concert were donated to the McDonald House Charities Malta which is an organization that helps families in need.

 In 2022, local DJ and producer Carlo Gerada produced the first official remix of any song by The Travellers.
 He produced a remix of the song "Is-Sbuħija ta’ Dan iż-Żmien".

+In 2023, The Travellers released a new version of their song "L-Imħabba Kelma Kbira Wisq", featuring Ira Losco.
+Losco and the band had known each other for several years but this was their first collaboration.
+The music video for this song includes local personalities and showcases various types of love among family and partners, and that love does not depend on race, gender, or sexuality.

+Also in 2023, The Travellers released their second Christmas track "Tridx Tkun Tiegħi Dan Il-Milied" which features Maltese singers Ira Losco, Gianluca Bezzina, and Michela Pace.